 Her voice filled the hall with the aforementioned "Some Enchanted Evening," and then came a thoughtful "It Might As Well Be Spring," a work the singer admitted she had worked on years earlier in voice lessons but had resisted as an adult until she revisited the lyrics last year.
 Peters jokingly related that Richard Rodgers was her "first"; that is, the first celebrity she had ever seen up close, in person.
 When she asked one first row concertgoer who his "first" was, he appropriately replied, "Bernadette Peters"; the out-of-towner, it seems, had seen the star during her Tony winning run in Song & Dance.
 Another attendee answered, "Mr. T," although the former got the chance to help Peters sit on the edge of the stage, where she offered a gentle rendition of "Something Good," the one song of the evening that boasted both lyrics and music by Richard Rodgers.
 That song was actually preceded by Carousel's "Mister Snow," which Peters performed with just the right notes of joy and anticipation.

+Peters introduced pianist Joseph Thalken, conductor Jonathan Tunick and the evening's orchestra and then launched into a breezy "I Haven't Got a Worry in the World" from Anita Loos' play Happy Birthday.
+The first act ended with a wonderful dance routine featuring the "Bernadette Peters-sized dancers."
+Moments earlier, Peters had explained that she had hoped the Rockettes would join her for a number, but the famed dancers, she was told, had a "previous engagement."
+To offset that disappointment, a group of dancers that wouldn't "outsize" her was formed, and Peters joined them for an energetic tap dance routine that ended with the legendary Rockettes high kicks line.
 Act II got off to a comical start with vintage black-and-white film footage of Jack Benny — who lamented a $6 ticket price to a Rodgers and Hammerstein musical — and Groucho Marx, who joked with the songwriting team on his TV show, "You Bet Your Life."
 Peters returned to the stage outfitted in a stunning, sparkly silver gown and belted out another of the night's magical moments, "There Is Nothin' Like a Dame."
 She seemed to relish singing the provocative Hammerstein lyrics, and the crowd responded with cheers.
 One of my favorite R&H songs, "Something Wonderful," followed a toe-tapping "I Whistle a Happy Tune," and then Peters brought onto the stage her long-time musical director, piano accompanist and friend, Marvin Laird, who she explained will serve as musical director for her upcoming production of Gypsy.
 Laird accompanied BP on two piano-only songs, heartfelt versions of "What's the Use of Wondrin'?" and "This Nearly Was Mine."

 Flower Drum Song's "A Hundred Million Miracles" led into a moving, beautifully sung "Edelweiss" that was chock-full of emotion, one of the most tender points of the night.
 A song I'd never heard before, the comical "It's Me" from the short-lived Me and Juliet, preceded The King and I's "Hello Young Lovers," which Peters sang stirringly.
 She ended her Rodgers and Hammerstein recital with a belty, full-voiced rendition of "You'll Never Walk Alone" that brought the audience to its feet.
 Peters returned to the stage in yet another slinky gown and bid the audience farewell with an encore of "Out of My Dreams."
 A dream of an evening it was.